 Post & Terms service is not working as expected

 Access management to the WordPress posts, pages, custom post types, terms, and taxonomies is the core concept behind the AAM plugin.
-That is why you can find many different ways to manage access to them.
+That is why you can find many different ways to manage access to your content.
 Based on our experience supporting thousands of customers, we know that less than 3% of all requests related to posts and terms access management are actually bugs, the rest is a misunderstanding of how WordPress core and AAM work.

 If you are not able to restrict access to some post, page, or custom post type, there are few reasons for that.
 The most common is caching.
 A lot of sites have installed all kinds of caching plugins or even server cache like Memcache.
 Make sure that cache is cleared each time you finished making changes to Posts & Terms settings.

 FYI!
 Sometimes there are “special kinds of pages”.
 For example, blog archive page or WooCommerce shopping/product pages.
 These types of pages are treated internally by WordPress core as “archive page” and technically are collections of posts or custom post types.
 That is why it is not possible to manage access to them with Posts & Terms service.
 Instead consider to protect these type of pages with URI Access service.